Case Study

 UX Design Trends

 Research current trends relevant to warehouse management.
-Explore intuitive navigation, mobile accessibility, and real-time analytics.
+Explore intuitive navigation, rugged mobile accessibility, and real-time analytics.

 Regulatory Compliance

-Understand regulatory requirements (e.g., safety standards, data privacy) impacting UX design.
+Understand regulatory requirements (e.g., safety standards, hazardous materials handling) impacting UX design.

-Investigate technologies like RFID, IoT sensors, and AI-driven analytics.
-Assess integration potential.
+Investigate and map touchpoints for technologies like RFID, IoT sensors, and autonomous guided vehicles (AGVs).

 Usability Testing & Reviews